 Here SAP receives no money for the support.

 This means that the support entity and the customer do not have access to SAP’s upgrades or patches.
 The software versions are frozen at the point that the SAP support expires.
 SAP uses this as a point to scare their customers.
 And at first blush, this seems like a significant disadvantage.
-But Brightwork’s research has demonstrated that for many SAP customers, it makes far more sense to simply keep what they have and not to move to SAP’s new products.
+But Brightwork’s research has demonstrated that it makes far more sense to keep what they have and not move to SAP’s new products for many SAP customers.
 That is by either upgrading existing products or not buying new SAP applications.

 At this time, we still recommend against buying or implementing S/4HANA or HANA.
-Companies that purchase either of these products will, in the vast majority of cases, end up with a negative ROI.
+Companies that purchase either of these products will end up with a negative ROI in the vast majority of cases.

 Important Findings of SAP Support

-Rimini Street has made important contributions to the understanding of third party support by explaining that most customers don’t use the upgraded functionality in new SAP releases and that upgrades are a massive hidden cost for IT departments.
-These observations are correct, and of course, not popularized widely because they are contrary to the interests of both SAP and the SAP consulting partners, that both make high margins on SAP support.
+Rimini Street has made important contributions to understanding third-party support by explaining that most customers don’t use the upgraded functionality in new SAP releases and that upgrades are a massive hidden cost for IT departments.
+These observations are correct, and of course, not popularized widely because they are contrary to the interests of both SAP and the SAP consulting partners, which both make high margins on SAP support.

 If only SAP upgrades were like an Android upgrade.
 The term “upgrades” sounds perfunctory, responsible even—however, the costs of what is supposed to straightforward end up being mind-boggling expensive.